HomeHighlightOLX, Temu, and AliExpress: Study Reveals the E-commerce Platforms and Marketplaces That Most...

 The good news for brands is that, even after negative experiences, many consumers show a willingness to reassess their decisions, provided they perceive a responsible and transparent stance from the companies.

-"Brands can no longer wait for a problem to happen before they act.
+“Brands can no longer wait for a problem to occur before taking action.
 Today, consumers expect companies to be vigilant, communicate risks, and act preventively.
-Taking on a role of guidance on their own channels, educating the population in advance, is also seen as an extremely positive attitude.
-This digital responsibility helps build the trust that customers place in brands," concludes Daminelli.
+Assuming a guiding role on their own channels, by educating the population in advance, is also seen as an extremely positive attitude.
+This digital responsibility helps build the trust that customers place in brands,” concludes Daminelli.

 Methodology

-Audience: 500 Brazilians from all states of the country were interviewed, including women and men, aged 18 and above, from all social classes.
+Audience: 500 Brazilians from all states of the country were interviewed, including women and men, aged 18 and over, from all social classes.

 Collection: the study data was collected via an online research platform.